Sazid60/Advance-CRUD-With-Express-Mongoose-Typescript/Readme.md

 - JOI gives a schema itself so we will use in the student.controller.ts.
 Since we are getting the data in the controller from client side so that we can check here using JOI

 - Import JOI in student.controller.ts
+- This is inside same file to understand better

 ```ts
 // student.controller.ts